response_process() is intended primarily for internal use in client

 The content of the request, as a list.
 An HTTP status code of 204 (No

-content) is a special case returning TRUE
+content) is a special case returning TRUE.

 Details

-(the default), gargle stores the most recently seen
+When remember = TRUE (the default), gargle stores the most recently seen

 response internally, for post hoc examination.
 The stored response is

-literally just the most recent resp
+literally just the most recent resp input, but with auth tokens redacted.

-which is probably the most useful form for post mortem analysis.
+the most useful form for post mortem analysis.

-helper is exported only as an aid to maintainers who
+The response_as_json() helper is exported only as an aid to maintainers who

-wish to use their own error_message
+wish to use their own error_message function, instead of gargle's built-in

-.
+gargle_error_message().
 When implementing a custom error_message

-immediately on the input in order to
+function, call response_as_json() immediately on the input in order to

 inherit gargle's handling of non-JSON input.